Contact:

 Disposal in the construction and deconstruction context encompasses far more than hauling away construction debris.
 It is a planned, documented process that already begins in work preparation and continues on the construction site with targeted separation, pre-treatment, and routing of the material flow to suitable recycling and disposal routes.
 In areas such as concrete demolition, interior demolition, rock excavation, tunnel construction, and natural stone extraction, the selected working methods significantly influence the quality of the resulting materials.
 Equipment such as concrete pulverizers and hydraulic rock and concrete splitters from Darda GmbH enable a selective approach with low vibration levels and reduced noise, improving single-grade purity and thus increasing the recycling rate.
+When integrated into a consistent material flow management concept and supported by clear documentation, these methods contribute measurably to resource conservation and circular-economy objectives.

-Definition: What is meant by disposal
+Definition: What is meant by disposal?

 Process chain of disposal in construction and deconstruction

 Disposal follows a process chain that has proven itself in practice: planning and condition survey, selection of deconstruction methods, separate collection, pre-treatment by splitting, cutting, or shearing, intermediate storage, removal, recycling or landfill, and final documentation.
 The quality of pre-crushing has a direct influence on further use.
 For example, biting off concrete using concrete pulverizers facilitates the exposure of reinforcing steel, while splitting with hydraulic splitters produces large, clean fragments that can be easily sorted and specifically further processed.
-Hydraulically driven tools—with matching hydraulic power units—ensure reproducible results that make the material flow predictable.
+Hydraulically driven tools – with matching hydraulic power units – ensure reproducible results that make the material flow predictable.

 Typical material flows and their treatment